Cats and Dogs Need Dentists, Too

 Nationwide pet insurance tracked claims data from its more than 550,000 pets insured nationwide and found that combined claims for dental conditions were the 11th most common type of claim received in 2015.

-Pet owners can take advantage of dental cleaning specials offered by veterinary clinics during February’s Pet Dental Awareness Month and make pets’ mouths healthy and bright.
+Pet owners can also take advantage of dental cleaning specials offered by veterinary clinics during February’s Pet Dental Awareness Month and make pets’ mouths healthy and bright.

 Email this article to a friend or share it via your favorite social network.